saleemkheralden/saleemkheralden/README.md

 ### 💬 Let's Connect!

-I am always open to discussing new projects, collaborations, or any exciting opportunities in the field of data science and cybersecurity.
+I am always open to discussing new projects, collaborations, or any exciting opportunities in the field of data science.
 Feel free to reach out!

 ---